LavaBoy202/InternalPaths/README.md

 ## Description

-I recently discovered that the University of Waterloo has many internal paths to builidngs all over their campus to keep their students warm.
-<br>These paths range from builing to building, go underground, and can be difficult for students to navigate.
-<br>InternalPaths provides students with a guide to help find their way around campus while taking advantage of indoor walking routes!
+The University of Waterloo has a unique network of indoor pathways and underground tunnels linking buildings across campus—perfect for staying warm in winter!
+But navigating this maze of corridors can be confusing.

+Enter InternalPaths!
+This essential guide helps students find their way across campus without stepping outside.
+With InternalPaths, students can skip the cold, save time, and discover the best indoor routes to get from class to class.
+Embrace warmth, avoid the weather, and make campus feel a little more connected!

 ## Acknowledgments
 Here's the link to the document the University of Watelroo provided for their campus indoor walking routes